Wednesday, July 1, 2015

 Tales from Cambodia

-A friend of Lewis and mine announced that he was going to donate his time at an orphanage in the Kingdom of Cambodia.
-His timing was seamless with his resignation from his job.
-Many people donated money to the cause: thousands of dollars.
+A friend of ours announced that he would donate his time at an orphanage in the Kingdom of Cambodia.
+His timing was seamless with his resignation from his job in NYC's mistreated retail industry.
+Many people donated money to his cause: thousands of dollars.
 The young man smartly sublet his Brooklyn apartment (probably making a profit) during his absence.
-Occasionally, he posted pictures of Cambodia online, and they depicted a rustically impoverished scene.
+The young man flew to Cambodia, which is a Buddhist nation.
+Occasionally, he posted pictures online, and they depicted a rustically impoverished scene.
 His supporters cheered his sacrifice and efforts.

 Upon his triumphant return home, Lewis and I met him for cocktails in SoHo, and he regaled a tableful of our friends with his adventures.
 The way he described the area discouraged us from considering any tourism to it.
 Oppressive heat, highly corrupt government, poverty/rural landscape, long dusty roads via unshielded scooters, crazy traffic, and isolation.
 He mentioned how his Grindr account didn't have the same quantity of results as NYC.